Author Guidelines

 6. Results

-• Include images, tables, or supporting graphs (with captions)
+• Supporting documentation such as images, tables, or graphs (with proper captions)

 7. Discussion

-• Link the results to theories, references, or relevant practices
+• Connection of findings to relevant theories, references, or best practices

 8. Conclusion

-• Include recommendations at the end of the paragraph
+• Recommendations may be included at the end of the section

 9. Acknowledgments

-• Acknowledgment to institutions, partners, mentors, or other supporting parties
+• Recognition of institutions, partners, funding bodies, mentors, or other contributors

 10. Conflict of Interest Statement